 +–Hot showers and restrooms

 Without a physical address, receiving important mail can be challenging, at best.
-We provide mail accounts to those experiencing homelessness at no cost.
-Our mail room currently serves over 500 individuals, and is open from 10:00am to 2:00pm, Monday through Friday.
+We provide mail services to those experiencing homelessness at no cost.
+Our mail room currently serves over 500 individuals and is open:

 +–Additional day services